 How close are you to financial independence?
 What if I tell you that you can calculate this number down to a reasonably precise percentage.
 Regardless of where you stand financially, knowing where you are is a great way to help you move closer toward your goal of financial independence.
-Like measuring distance or time, knowing where you are at makes a long journey much more bearable.
+Like measuring distance or time, knowing where you are currently helps make a long journey more bearable.

 Financial Independence Ratio (FI Ratio)